Employing a foreign national

 Knowledge and talent residence permits

-Residence permit for work in paid employment
+Residence permit paid employment

 • Spiritual counsellor or officiating minister.